 Our basic domes are useful for community centers, or other practical purposes yet STILL possess the structural integrity to shield it’s occupants from danger.
 Why rush to a shelter when you are safe at home?

-Lets be honest…the odds of being struck by a tornado are far less than the more common problems with storms…wind driven debris or trees toppling.This tree caused incredible damage.
+Lets be honest…the odds of being struck by a tornado are far less than the more common problems with storms…wind driven debris or trees toppling.Tress cause incredible damage to regular box homes while MY dome shrugged the tree strike off.

 After tree removal.
 I decided to demolish the extension and start over with a longer garage .
 Do YOU see evidence of a giant tree on the house?Impact point was just to the right of the wire attachment.
 A regular box house would have been split in two!